Patient-physician relationship questions

 Misinformation about COVID-19 is being shared across social media and other platforms at alarming speed.

-Physicians will want to address common myths on the origin of the virus, how it is spread and prevention efforts that could negatively impact patient health.
+Physicians will want to address common myths on the spread of the virus, prevention efforts, treatment options and potential cures that could negatively impact patient health.

 3. What should I tell my patients about traveling during the COVID-19 pandemic?

-1. When should I test patients for COVID-19?
+1. When should I test patients for COVID-19 with viral tests (nucleoid acid or antigen tests)?

 The CDC is regularly updating guidance on who physicians should test for COVID-19.